EDUCBA Logo

 But its format in result output will differ if used in varying contexts.
 Suppose,

-How MySQL SYSDATE() Function works?
+How does the MySQL SYSDATE() Function work?

-In MySQL, the result of SYSDATE() and NOW() functions both depend upon the execution time at which the query statement started and executed.
+In MySQL, the result of SYSDATE() and NOW() functions both depend upon the execution time at which the query statement started and was executed.
 This slightly makes a big dissimilarity in both the DATE functions in MySQL.

 Suppose, we have SYSDATE() and NOW() query and the result as: